 The main aim of this report is to provide an overview of the key areas of research into mortality developments across a wide range of disciplines, as well as areas of overlap and gaps in the research.
-The literature described is compiled from recommendations received by the Mortality Developments Scoping Project Steering Group from experts from different disciplines working in the area of mortality developments.
+The literature described is compiled from recommendations received by the Mortality Developments Scoping Project Steering Group from experts from different disciplines working in the area of mortality.

-Key themes identified from recommended literature
+Key themes identified from recommended literature:

-- The role of medicine in mortality reduction - The role of lifestyle and environment in mortality reduction, including smoking, socio-economic conditions and obesity - Causes of death contributing to mortality reduction, in particular coronary heart disease - Mortality reduction attributable to differing age groups - The relationship of active life expectancy to total gains in life expectancy - Evidence of cohort effects on mortality improvement - Future trends in mortality developments
+- the role of medicine in mortality reduction; - the role of lifestyle and environment in mortality reduction, including smoking, socioeconomic conditions and obesity; - causes of death contributing to mortality reduction, in particular coronary heart disease; - mortality reduction attributable to differing age groups; - the relationship of active life expectancy to total gains in life expectancy; - evidence of cohort effects on mortality improvement; and - future trends in mortality developments.

-Areas of overlap identified from recommended literature
+Areas of overlap identified from recommended literature are:

-- Overlap between literature examining the role of medicine in mortality decline and the influences on the decline in mortality from coronary heart disease - Areas of overlap between various disciplines working in the field of mortality developments
+- the overlap between literature examining the role of medicine in mortality decline and the influences on the decline in mortality from coronary heart disease; and - the areas of overlap between various disciplines working in the field of mortality developments.

-Gaps identified in recommended literature
+Gaps identified in recommended literature are:

-- Lack of recommendations from social policy - Few papers recommended on the role of lifestyle and behavioural factors on mortality - Few papers recommended on causes of death other than coronary heart disease - Few papers recommended on potential threats to future mortality improvement
+- a lack of recommendations from social policy; - few papers recommended on the role of lifestyle and behavioural factors on mortality; - few papers recommended on causes of death other than coronary heart disease; and - few papers recommended on potential threats to future mortality improvement.